 Can I record my university lecturers voice and have Dragon transcribe it automatically?

-I’m after a voice to text software package that I can use at university lectures.
+I’m after a voice to text software package that I can use for recording university lectures.

 Do you offer anything that may suit my needs?

 Thanks for the excellent question.
-I hear this one quite a bit actually.
+I hear this one quite a bit.

 It would be great if it was that simple, but speech recognition technology hasn’t reached that stage as yet.

 Dragon is not transcription software.
 The program will recognise only one, trained, speakers voice but not a meeting or an interview involving multiple speakers.
 Nor will it recognize an unknown speaker from someone who has not trained on the software. i.e. old audio recordings of someone’s voice or a university lecturer, as the speaker hasn’t trained and the audio may not be clear enough.
 You can use a quality digital recorder though to record your own voice for Dragon and have transcribed very efficiently.

 In the example you have given the user is lecturer is not dictating, hasn’t trained and you are unlikely to get a consistent audio recording.